Family Partnership and Engagement

 - All families have the capacity to support their children’s learning

 - Families and school staff are equal partners

 - The responsibility of building partnerships between school and home rests primarily with school staff, especially school leaders

 The Four Pillars of Family Engagement

-The 4 Pillars of Family Engagement framework was codesigned in 2018 by the Family Engagement Task Force, a group of family members, community-based organizations, school staff, and district staff from across the Seattle Public Schools district with a mission to center family engagement to ensure families and schools work together to support and improve the learning, development, and whole health of the students they serve.
+The 4 Pillars of Family Engagement framework was codesigned in 2018 by the Family Engagement Task Force, a group of family members, community-based organizations, school staff, and district staff from across the SPS district with a mission to center family engagement to ensure families and schools work together to support and improve the learning, development, and whole health of the students they serve.
 The pillars and the goals listed within were designed to engage students, families, and school and district staff on a variety of levels, and provide an accessible path for creating and maintaining best practices.

 The Main Elements of the 4 Pillars:

 - Share Power and Responsibility